crabchurch/crabchurch.github.io/index.md

 title: Home
 ---

-A note for your diary...
+A date for your diary...

 #The Crabchurch Conspiracy Commemoration Weekend

 Saturday 28th February and Sunday 1st March 2015

 ###[Click here to view the full programme of events](http://issuu.com/dolmenbitesize/docs/crabchurch2015programme/1)